Research shows that more than 80% of Americans between the ages of 18 to 44 want access to their pay at the end of each workday.

 Is Varo a real bank?

-It is!
-In fact, Varo is the first web-based bank to be granted a charter by the FDIC.
-Your money is insured for up to $250,000 just like it would be at a “traditional” bank.
+Yes.
+Varo is the first web-based bank to be granted a charter by the FDIC.
+Your money is insured for up to $250,000, just like it would be at a “traditional” bank.

 Pros and cons of Varo

-- Users cannot have multiple accounts—just one checking, one savings, and one credit building account per person.
-This can make budgeting and goal setting harder for people new to saving and budgeting.
+- Users cannot have multiple accounts—just one checking, one saving, and one credit-building account per person.
+This can make budgeting and goal setting harder for people new to saving and budgeting

 Does Varo affect my credit score?